rjrahul24/covid19-finance/README.md

 ## Credits

-This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate and a special thanks to [Professor Joyce](https://github.com/jtr13) for the class, concepts and the opportunity for this open-source contribution.
+This repo was initially generated from a this [bookdown template](https://github.com/jtr13/EDAVtemplate), and a special thanks to [Professor Joyce](https://github.com/jtr13) for the class, concepts and the opportunity for this open-source contribution.